Wacom One 13 Touch – a digital painter’s review

 I’d recommend the Wacom One 13 Touch for the beginner where there’s a little bit more of a budget to play with.
 An artist that travels a fair amount and needs a compact option to take with them could also put this to good use.

 Considering the price and the size, you could pick up a fairly decent standalone device.
 So, it really depends on your needs.
-The Galaxy Tab S9FE Plus offers a 12.4″ display, but can be far more practical for someone on the move who is only doing drawing or painting.
-And it can be used as a drawing tablet with your PC too.
+The Galaxy Tab S9FE Plus offers a 12.4″ display, and it can be far more practical for someone on the move who is only doing drawing or painting.
+You could even use it as a drawing tablet with your PC too with EasyCanvas.

 But…